-- The school allows staff to bring in personal mobile phones and devices for their own use. - Under no circumstances does the school allow a member of staff to contact a pupil or parent/carer using their personal device. - Technology may be used, for educational purposes, as mutually agreed with the Headteacher.
-The device user, in this instance, must always ask the prior permission of the bill payer. - The school is not responsible for the loss, damage or theft of any personal mobile device. - The sending of inappropriate messages through electronic devices between any members of the school community is not allowed. - Permission must be sought before any image or sound recordings are made on these devices of any member of the school community. - Capturing images & video is not allowed by students / staff unless on school equipment and for educational purposes. - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device. - Where the school provides mobile technologies such as phones, laptops and PDAs for offsite visits and trips, only these devices should be used.
+- The school allows staff to bring in personal mobile phones and devices for their own use. - Staff should where possible use school facilities to contact parents/carers.
+If no device is accessible and staff have permission from SLT, a personal device may be used but staff may not reveal personal information such as phone number to pupils or parent/carers by using their personal device.
+Personal mobile technology may be used, for educational purposes, as mutually agreed with the Headteacher. - The school is not responsible for the loss, damage or theft of any personal mobile device whilst on school premises. - The sending of inappropriate messages through electronic devices between any members of the school community is not allowed. - Permission must be sought before any image or sound recordings are made on these devices of any member of the school community. - Capturing images and video is not allowed by students / staff unless on school equipment and for educational purposes. - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device. - Where the school provides mobile technologies such as phones, laptops and PDAs for offsite visits and trips, only these devices should be used.